sst/guide/_chapters/create-an-sst-app.md

 title: Create an SST app
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: Use the create-serverless-stack command to create a new SST app in your working directory.
 redirect_from: /chapters/building-a-cdk-app-with-sst.html
 ref: create-an-sst-app
 comments_id:
 ---

-Now that we understand how we are going to be defining our infrastructure, let's get started with creating our first SST app.
+Now that we understand what _infrastructure as code_ is, we are ready to create our first SST app.

-{%change%} Let’s start by creating an SST app.
+{%change%} Run the following in your working directory.

 ``` bash
 $ npx create-serverless-stack@latest notes
 $ cd notes
 ```

-By default our app will be deployed to an environment (or stage) called `dev` and the `us-east-1` AWS region.
+By default our app will be deployed to an environment (or stage) called `dev` in the `us-east-1` AWS region.
 This can be changed in the `sst.json` in your project root.

 ``` json
 {